kevintpeng/Learn-Something-Every-Day/Computer-Science-Concepts/Hashing.md

 With K buckets and N records:
 - Best case: no collisions, O(1) lookup
 - Worst case: all inputs hash to same index, O(N) lookup

+### Hashing Algorithms
+Perfect hashing is an injective function that maps every input to a distinct output.
+It is a *minimal* perfect hashing function if it can map n keys to n distinct hash values.

+With information about the data or its distribution, one can design a huristic function that performs better for the special case of data.
+For example if the data is mostly sequential, then taking an integer representation of the data and modding it will yield a very good distribution.

+With a **universal hashing** algorithm, the collision chance should be exactly 1/n for n buckets, regardless of key similarity.
+Will perform worse than a perfect hashing algorithm catered for a specific set of data.